flofriday/thumbcloud/README.md

 same network.
 Moreover, they don't need to install any additional software (all they need is a webbrowser).

-__Disclaimer__: The software still is in early development and misses some important features.
-Furthermore, there are some bugs and maybe even security flaws.
-In a nutshell, you shouldn't use the software yet in "production", but feel free to try it out.
+__Disclaimer__: The software is still in early development and misses some features.
+Furthermore, there are few bugs and maybe even security flaws.
+In a nutshell, you shouldn't use the software on an untrusted network nor with sensitive data, but feel free to try it out.

 ## Install
 Just download the [latest release](https://github.com/flofriday/thumbcloud/releases) and unpack it.